 Creative Thesis Information

-A writing sample: six to eight poems, if you wish to write poetry or ten to twelve pages of fiction, if you wish to write fiction.
+- A writing sample: six to eight poems, if you wish to write poetry or ten to twelve pages of writing, if you wish to write fiction or nonfiction.

 The Creative Thesis Committee will read these proposals with as much speed as possible and will make recommendations to the English Department by the first week of classes.
 Shortly after that time, applicants will be notified by letter in their mailbox.